frenkie/serve/README.md

         //Serve.json and jsonp config
         jsonAttribute : "data", //the return attribute for a direct json(p) request, i.e {"data" : "<filecontents>"}
         jsonCallback : "callback" //the default jsonp callback function, i.e callback( { "data" : "<filecontents>"} );
-    };
+        treatJsonAsJson : true //JSON data from .json files will be returned as a JSON object instead of a string };

 Initialisation: